A constant-time algorithm for middle levels Gray codes: Introduction

 \section{Introduction}

 Efficiently generating all objects in a particular combinatorial class such as permutations, subsets, partitions, trees, strings etc.\ is one of the oldest and most fundamental algorithmic problems.
 Such generation algorithms are used as building blocks in a wide range of practical applications; the survey~\cite{MR1491049} lists numerous references.
 In fact, more than half of the most recent volume of Knuth's seminal series \emph{The Art of Computer Programming}~\cite{MR3444818} is devoted to this fundamental subject.
 The ultimate goal for these problems is to come up with algorithms that generate each new object in constant time, entailing that consecutive objects may differ only in a constant amount.
-Such constant-time algorithms are known for several combinatorial classes, and many of these results are covered in the classical books~\cite{MR0396274,MR993775}.
+For such an algorithm, `generating an object' means constructing a suitable representation of the object in memory.
+In an actual application, each such construction step would be followed by a call to a function that utilizes the object for some user-defined purpose, such as computing the value of an objective function to be optimized.
+After an object is constructed in memory, the memory can be reused and modified for storing the next object. `Constant time per object' means that the total time (=arithmetic complexity) spent by the algorithm for generating all objects, divided by the number of objects generated, is a constant.
+Typically, the number of objects is exponential in some parameter (e.g., the number of permutations of $n$ objects is $n!=2^{\Theta(n \log n)}$), and so this quotient should not depend on the parameter.
+Such constant-time generation algorithms are known for several combinatorial classes, and many of these results are covered in the classical books~\cite{MR0396274,MR993775}.
 To mention some concrete examples, constant-time algorithms are known for the following problems: \begin{enumerate}[label=(\arabic*),topsep=0mm,leftmargin=7mm] \item generating all permutations of $[n]:=\{1,2,\ldots,n\}$ by adjacent transpositions \cite{MR0159764,Trotter:1962,MR0502206,MR0464682}, \item generating all subsets of~$[n]$ by adding or removing an element in each step \cite{gray:patent}, \item generating all $k$-element subsets of~$[n]$ by exchanging an element in each step \cite{MR0366085,MR0424386,MR821383,MR782221,MR936104}, \item generating all binary trees with $n$~vertices by rotation operations \cite{MR796208,MR920505,MR1239499}, \item generating all spanning trees of a graph by exchanging an edge in each step \cite{MR0245357,MR0246789,MR0307952}. \end{enumerate}